 For guests, it’s the most revealing time to connect the romance of Bordeaux with the technical mastery behind it.

-Beaurouge tip: choose two estates with contrasting styles (Left vs Right Bank, grand château vs family-run) to truly taste Bordeaux’s diversity.
+Beaurouge tip: choose two estates with contrasting styles — Left vs Right Bank, grand château vs family-run property — to truly feel Bordeaux’s diversity in a single day.

 Where to experience harvest at its best

 Medieval lanes, limestone cellars and Merlot-led blends define this postcard region.
-Expect intimate estates, hillside plots and a softer, velvety expression in the glass.
+Expect intimate estates, hillside plots and a softer, more velvety expression in the glass.
+Harvest here feels especially human in scale, with a close link between village, vineyard and cellar.

-A different cadence: selective passes through the rows as noble rot concentrates the berries.
-The result is liquid gold — luminous, honeyed and thrilling with savory dishes.
+Here, harvest unfolds differently.
+Pickers make selective passes through the rows as noble rot concentrates the berries.
+The result is liquid gold — luminous, honeyed and unexpectedly thrilling alongside savory dishes as much as dessert.

 When to go & what to expect

-- Timing: typically late August to October, varying by grape and appellation.
-Early weeks = whites/earlier plots; later weeks = Merlot/Cabernet.
+- Timing: typically late August through October, varying by grape and appellation.

 - Weather: crisp mornings, warm afternoons; pack layers and a light rain shell.

-- Reservations: harvest is busy — secure visits and lunch well in advance.
+- Reservations: harvest is busy — secure visits and lunches well in advance.

-Beaurouge tip: aim for mid-week visits; mornings are calmer in cellars, with golden light in the rows by late afternoon.
+Beaurouge tip: aim for mid-week visits; mornings are calmer in the cellars, and the vineyard light becomes especially beautiful later in the afternoon.

-Prefer fewer stops, deeper conversations: two estates + a relaxed lunch often beats four rushed tastings.
+Prefer fewer stops and deeper conversations: two estates and a relaxed lunch often feel better than four rushed tastings.

 Getting there from Paris

-The TGV from Paris Montparnasse to Bordeaux Saint-Jean usually takes around 2 to 2.5 hours, with frequent services throughout the day.
-From the station, it’s an easy pickup for a private driver-guide to Médoc, Saint-Émilion or Graves.
+The TGV from Paris Montparnasse to Bordeaux Saint-Jean usually takes around two to two and a half hours, with frequent services throughout the day.
+From the station, a private driver-guide makes it easy to continue toward Médoc, Saint-Émilion, Graves or Sauternes without losing time.

-- Car & driver: ideal during harvest to simplify timing and access.
+- Private driver: ideal during harvest to simplify timing and estate access.

-- Stay: split nights between city-chic Bordeaux and a countryside château for both moods.
+- Stay idea: combine city-chic Bordeaux with a countryside château for two different atmospheres.

-Beaurouge tip: arrive by late morning, lunch near the vines, then a golden-hour estate visit for photos.
+Beaurouge tip: arrive by late morning, enjoy lunch near the vines, then plan a golden-hour estate visit for the best light.

 Insider tips for a seamless harvest day

-- Footwear: closed-toe shoes suitable for vineyard paths.
+- Footwear: wear closed-toe shoes suitable for vineyard paths.

-- Pacing: two estates + lunch is an elegant rhythm; add a city aperitif back in Bordeaux.
+- Pacing: two estates plus lunch is an elegant rhythm; add a city aperitif back in Bordeaux.

-- Food pairings: try Sauternes with savory dishes (roast chicken, blue cheese), not just dessert.
+- Food pairings: try Sauternes with savory dishes, not only dessert.

-Beaurouge tip: request a side-by-side tasting of plots or vintages — it’s the fastest way to “read” a terroir.
+Beaurouge tip: request a side-by-side tasting of plots or vintages — it’s one of the fastest ways to truly read a terroir.

-We’ll curate visits that match your taste (bold Left Bank, silky Right Bank, or crisp whites in Graves).
+We curate visits that match your taste, whether you lean toward bold Left Bank reds, silky Right Bank wines or crisp whites in Graves.

 Plan your Bordeaux harvest with Beaurouge

-Autumn in Bordeaux is luminous: vines turn amber, cellars breathe, and tables fill with slow lunches.
-We design your route around people, places and moments — so harvest feels both effortless and unforgettable.
+Autumn in Bordeaux is luminous: vines turn amber, cellars breathe, and long lunches settle naturally into the day.
+We design routes around people, places and timing — so harvest feels both effortless and unforgettable.

 Bordeaux Harvest — FAQ

 Typically late August through October, depending on grape variety and weather.
-Each estate announces dates based on ripeness; allow flexibility.
+Each estate announces dates based on ripeness, so flexibility is always useful.

 Some estates offer limited harvest experiences or behind-the-scenes visits.
-These are popular — book well in advance via your Beaurouge planner.
+These are popular and should be booked well in advance.

-Smart-casual layers, closed-toe shoes, and a light jacket.
-Vine rows can be dewy in the morning and warm by afternoon.
+Smart-casual layers, closed-toe shoes and a light jacket are ideal.
+Rows can be dewy in the morning and afternoons still warm.

 Ready to plan?
 Browse our Bordeaux tours or message us via Contact.